This Easy Parmesan Pasta with chicken sausage, corn, and green beans is a quick meal the whole family will enjoy.

 It’s easy to make jokes about my son’s fickleness with food, but the truth is, it really bothers me.
 As a family who loves to eat and enjoys experimenting with all different kinds of foods, his lack of interest or (worse) outright rejection of what I make feels like a report card on both my parenting AND my cooking.

 So, I keep on cooking, and we keep on gathering.
-And occasionally, something clicks, and our little guy surprises us by eating forkful after forkful of pasta with Del Monte® green beans and corn.
+And occasionally, something clicks, and our little guy surprises us by eating forkful after forkful of Easy Parmesan Pasta.

 This Chicken Sausage and Parmesan Pasta combines really simple ingredients to create a dish that’s quick, creamy, and comforting, but still packed with vegetables and protein.